Tips to start strong with your holiday marketing

 What matters most to you this shopping season?
-Maybe you want to take advantage of key sales days around the world to introduce your brand and products to potentially millions of Amazon shoppers.
+Maybe you want to take advantage of key sales days around the world to introduce your brand and products to potentially new Amazon shoppers.
 Maybe you want to get more eyes on your biggest deals or scale a new product.
-Whatever the case, holiday marketing is a chance for your brand to stand out on Amazon, and advertising with sponsored ads can help you.
+Whatever the case may be, holiday marketing is a chance for your brand to stand out on Amazon, and advertising with sponsored ads can help you.

-We know that the holiday season is an important time of the year for your business, so we prepared a guide on using sponsored ads and Stores before, during, and after this peak shopping period.
-Read on for an excerpt, and visit the full guide to learn how to drive Amazon holiday sales and grow reach, consideration, and conversions.
+We know that the holiday season is an important time of the year for your business, so we have tips for when and how to get started.
+Here’s how you can drive Amazon holiday sales and try and grow reach, consideration, and conversions.

 When should I start holiday marketing?

-Here’s an overview of this year’s key sales days and holidays.
+Here’s an overview of key sales days and holidays in 2022.

 Christmas: December 25